holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 When an Objection to a Proposal is raised, the following additional rules apply during the search for a resolution:

-- **(a)** The Facilitator must test an Objection if requested by any Core Circle Member, and discard it if it fails to meet the validity criteria described in this section.
+- **(a)** The Facilitator must test an Objection if requested by any participant, and discard it if it fails to meet the validity criteria described in this section.
 - **(b)** The Objector must attempt to find an amendment to the Proposal that will resolve the Objection and still address the Proposer’s Tension.
 Others may help.
 If the Facilitator concludes that the Objector is not making a good faith effort to find a potential amendment at any point, then the Facilitator must deem the Objection abandoned and continue processing the Proposal as if the Objection had not been raised.
-- **(c)** Any Core Circle Member may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
+- **(c)** Any participant may ask the Proposer clarifying questions about the Tension behind the Proposal, or about any examples the Proposer shared to illustrate the Tension.
 If the Facilitator concludes that the Proposer is not making a good faith effort to answer those questions at any point, then the Facilitator must deem the Proposal invalid for processing and abandoned.
 - **(d)** The Objector may suggest an amended Proposal, and offer reasonable arguments for why it should resolve or prevent the Tension in each specific situation the Proposer used to illustrate the Tension.
 Then, upon the Objector’s request, the Proposer must present a reasonable argument for why the amended Proposal would fail to resolve or prevent the Tension in at least one specific situation already presented.
 Alternatively, the Proposer may add an additional example that the amended Proposal would not resolve, but which still meets the criteria for processing a Proposal required by Section 3.2.2.
 If the Facilitator concludes that the Proposer has failed to meet one of these thresholds, then the Facilitator must deem the Proposal invalid for processing and abandoned.

 ### 3.3 Governance Meetings

 The Secretary of a Circle is responsible for scheduling Governance Meetings to enact the Circle’s Governance Process.

-In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Core Circle Member.
+In addition to any regular Governance Meetings the Secretary schedules, the Secretary is responsible for scheduling additional special Governance Meetings promptly upon request of any Role Representative within the Circle.

 The Facilitator is responsible for presiding over all Governance Meetings in alignment with the following rules and any relevant Policies of the Circle.

 #### 3.3.1 Attendance

-All Core Circle Members are entitled to fully participate in all Governance Meetings of a Circle.
-The acting Facilitator and Secretary are also entitled to fully participate, and become Core Circle Members for the duration of a Governance Meeting even if they are not normally Core Circle Members.
+All Role Representatives within a Circle are entitled to fully participate in all Governance Meetings of a Circle.
+The acting Facilitator and Secretary are also entitled to fully participate for the duration of a Governance Meeting, even if they are not normally Role Representatives within the Circle.

-In addition, as a Lead Link, Rep Link, or Cross Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a Core Circle Member for the duration of the Governance Meeting or until you withdraw the invitation.
+In addition, as a Lead Link, Rep Link, or Cross Link into a Circle, you may invite someone into that Circle's Governance Meeting, and your invited guest becomes a full participant for the duration of the Governance Meeting or until you withdraw the invitation.
 You may only extend this invitation to one person at a time, and only to aid in the processing of a specific Tension affecting the entity you are linked from.
 You must sense this Tension yourself as well, and believe it makes sense to process in the Circle.
 If these conditions are met, your guest can represent your link Role in the Governance Meeting, but only while directly processing that specific Tension.

 Beyond the above, no one else is allowed to participate in a Circle’s Governance Meetings unless explicitly invited by a Policy of the Circle.

 #### 3.3.2 Notice & Quorum

-A Circle may only conduct its Governance Process in a meeting if the Secretary has given all Core Circle Members reasonable advance notice that a Governance Meeting will be held, including its time and location.
+A Circle may only conduct its Governance Process in a meeting if the Secretary has given all authorized participants reasonable advance notice that a Governance Meeting will be held, including its time and location.

 Beyond this notice requirement, there is no quorum required for a Circle to conduct a Governance Meeting, unless one is specified by a Policy of the Circle.

-Anyone who does not attend a Governance Meeting counts as having had the opportunity to consider all Proposals made within the meeting, and raised no Objections to their adoption.
+Anyone who does not attend a Governance Meeting counts as having fully participated without raising Objections to any Proposals made within the meeting.

 #### 3.3.3 Meeting Process